ontech7/pokemonfight-nextjs/README.md

 ## Public website

-The game is available at the following url using Vercel: [Pokemon TeamFight - Vercel](https://pokemonfight-nextjs.vercel.app/home)
+The game is available at the following url using Netlify: [Pokemon TeamFight - Vercel](https://pokemonfight-nextjs.netlify.app/home)

 ## Getting Started